Key concepts

 A license can be consumed either in enforced or metered mode:

-• In enforced licensing, the license specifies a certain quantity that is consumed when the license is used.
+• In enforced consumption, the license specifies a certain quantity that is consumed when the license is used.

 Feature flags